-AMQP URIs with just a network endpoint and a parameter.
+AMQP URLs with just a network endpoint and a parameter.
 Those URIs identify the container reachable via the network endpoint and the anonymous terminus of that container:

 amqp://endpoint.example.com:15671/?access_token={token}

-AMQP URIs with a network endpoint and scope identifier.
+AMQP URLs with a network endpoint and scope identifier.
 Those URIs identify a container and its anonymous terminus by the scope identifier and provide an on-ramp endpoint.

 amqp://endpoint.example.com/(site-a.contoso.com)/

-AMQP URIs with a network endpoint, scope identifier, and path.
+AMQP URLs with a network endpoint, scope identifier, and path.
 Those URIs identify a container by the scope identifier and a node inside the container with an on-ramp endpoint.

 amqp://endpoint.example.com/(site-b.contoso.com)/queue